microsoft/bedrock/cluster/environments/azure-common-infra/README.md

 # azure-common-infra

-The `azure-common-infra` environment is a production ready template we provide to setup common permanent elements of your infrastructure like vnets, keyvault, and a common resource group for them.
+The `azure-common-infra` environment is a production ready template to setup common permanent elements of your infrastructure like vnets, keyvault, and a common resource group for them.

 ## Getting Started